brandonio21/serverbackup/README.md

 This script purposefully has no dependencies on external packages (only system binaries), so development is just editing the python script.

+to test, create the relevant configuration files and run locally.

 ## philosophy
 I created this script because:
 * my servers need backups of important directories and databases.
 I've used off-the-shelf